 Native Science Fellows

-Hopa Mountain offers an innovative Native Science Fellows program for Native American undergraduate and graduate students to participate in community-based science organizations in an effort to increase their engagement in higher education and geosciences careers.
+Hopa Mountain and Blackfeet Community College cooperatively offer an innovative Native Science Fellows program for Native American undergraduate and graduate students to participate in community-based science organizations in an effort to increase their engagement in higher education and geosciences careers.
 There are four primary goals: (1) To increase the number of Native American students who are engaged in community-based geosciences education and careers; (2) To provide role models and work experience for Native American high school and college students interested in the geosciences; (3) To develop a career ladder network of Native students that are interested in pursuing geosciences careers; and (4) To build a network of community-based science professionals who are committed to the success of Native students and provide on-going support for personal, academic and professional success.
-These goals contribute to national goals of developing a diverse, competitive, and engaged workforce.
+Call (406) 586-2455 for more information or email email@example.com.

 Native Science Fellows visit Montana State University April 19, 2011

 Native Science Fellowships are competitively awarded to geosciences students with support from the National Science Foundation.